dockergeneva/dockergeneva.github.io/README.txt

-This is the website for Docker Geneva User Group
+This is the Website for Docker Geneva User Group

 This website is based on 'Strongly Typed by HTML5 UP' html5up.net | @n33co